 - Log in to WhatCounts and open the API setup page to retrieve or change your API password.

-Import goals allow you to import data from WhatCounts into BlueConic.
-To do this, complete the steps that are outlined in the goal.
+Import goals let you import data from WhatCounts into BlueConic.
+To do this, complete the steps outlined in the goal.

 1. Select WhatCounts lists to import from